ProjectPythia/projectpythia.github.io/content/pages/people.md

 ## Project Contributors

-Anyone can contribute and participate in Project Pythia!
+Anyone can contribute to and participate in Project Pythia!
 Please see our [Contributor's Guide](contributing.md) for details on how *you* can get involved!